pantheon-systems/documentation/source/content/guides/secure-development/phpinfo.md

 ---
+title: Secure Development on Pantheon
-title: Securely Working with phpinfo
+subtitle: Securely Working with phpinfo
 description: Important security considerations when working with phpinfo on your Pantheon Drupal site.
 cms: "Drupal"
 categories: [develop]
-tags: [code, database]
+tags: [cms, security, cdn]
+contributors: [whitneymeredith]
+layout: guide
+showtoc: true
+permalink: docs/guides/secure-development/phpinfo
+anchorid: phpinfo
 ---

 We serve our customers by provisioning isolated Linux containers with an optimized PHP stack.
 The php.ini is part of a highly tuned configuration and is not user-configurable.
 We continually deploy new builds of PHP and you also have the ability to [upgrade PHP versions](/php-versions).
 If you'd like to see a comprehensive list of what's installed with the version of PHP in use by a particular environment, you may use [phpinfo](https://secure.php.net/manual/en/function.phpinfo.php).
 We also have [example PHP info](/php-versions/#available-php-versions) for each version of PHP on the platform.

 ## Important Security Notes